 Graft Identifier (GID)

-Graft uses a 16 byte identifier called a Graft Identifier (GID) to identify Segments, Clients, and Volumes.
+Graft uses a 16 byte identifier called a Graft Identifier (GID) to identify Volumes, Logs, and Segments.
 GIDs are similar to UUIDs and ULIDs with a Graft specific prefix and different canonical encoding.

 - 128-bit compatibility (same size as UUID)